petersatsuse/azure-compute-docs/articles/virtual-machines/azure-compute-gallery.md

     ],
 }
 ```
-Any new VM & Scale set created using image versions which have been validated successfully will default to Trusted launch security type as described in the (blog post)[https://techcommunity.microsoft.com/blog/azurecompute/preview-trusted-launch-default-for-new-azure-virtual-machine-scale-set-compute-g/4417865].
-You can try out the VM & Scale set default using ACG experience in preview starting July 2025.

-You can choose to explicitly bypass default for new ACG image definitions by setting Standard as value of parameter securityType under features:
+You can choose to explicitly bypass default for new ACG image definitions by setting `Standard` as the value for `securityType` under features:

 ```json
 "features": [
     {